pic

 KUMULIPO (Creation) The Origin of the World and Genealogy of the Kanaka Hawai’i Maoli People

-The formation of the Nation of Hawai‘i is pursuant to U.S. Public Law 103-150, also known as the Apology Resolution, signed by the United States Congress in 1993 recognizing that “the illegal overthrow of the Kingdom of Hawaii on January 17, 1893, acknowledges the historical significance of this event which resulted in the suppression of the inherent sovereignty of the Native Hawaiian people;… and the deprivation of the rights of Native Hawaiians to self-determination;” (U.S. Public Law 103-150, Section 1).
+The establishment of the Nation of Hawai‘i is rooted in U.S. Public Law 103-150, also known as the Apology Resolution, which was passed by the United States Congress in 1993.
+This significant legislation acknowledged the historical significance of the illegal overthrow of the Kingdom of Hawaii on January 17, 1893.
+The resolution recognized the subsequent suppression of the inherent sovereignty of the Native Hawaiian people and the violation of their right to self-determination.
+It provided a foundation for the Nation of Hawai‘i to reclaim its sovereignty.

-The Legislative General Assembly of the Nation of Hawai‘i consists of The Citizens Assembly, Na Kupuna Council (Council of Elders), and the Head of State, currently Pu’uhonua D.K.B.
+The Legislative General Assembly of the Nation of Hawai‘i consists of three key bodies: The Citizens Assembly, the Na Kupuna Council (Council of Elders), and the President and Head of State, Pu’uhonua D.K.B.
 Kanahele.
-It is administratively subdivided into 5 mokupuni (counties): Hawai‘i, Maui, Moloka’i, O’ahu, Kaua’i, with Lanai, Ni’ihau and Kaho’olawe, held in trust.
+The administrative structure of the Nation is organized into five mokupuni (counties), namely Hawai‘i, Maui, Moloka‘i, O‘ahu, and Kaua‘i.
+Lanai, Ni‘ihau, and Kaho‘olawe are held in trust by the Nation of Hawai‘i.

 Current Progress and Expansion